-Biochemicals, biofuels, bioplastics, new biomaterials and textiles, wood products, pulp, all grades of paper and board, and tissue & hygiene products – these are some examples of the end-products by the Bioindustry related clients we globally serve.
+Biochemicals, biofuels, bioplastics, new biomaterials and textiles, wood products, pulp, all grades of paper and board, and tissue & hygiene products – these are some examples of the products of the bio-based industry related clients we globally serve.
 It combines forest industry with new biomass sources as well as traditional pulp & paper industry with advanced biosolutions.

-At AFRY we define Bioindustry as a business sector, that offers advisory consulting, engineering and project implementation services for identifying, evaluating and implementing renewable biomass-based investment options and projects.
+AFRY offerings for bio-based industry include advisory consulting, engineering and project implementation services for identifying, evaluating and implementing renewable biomass-based investment options and projects.
 AFRY has a unique understanding of the full biomass value chain – from raw materials to end-product markets.
-The projects AFRY designs, and implements are safe, energy and resource-efficient and meet stringent environmental standards.
+The projects AFRY designs, and implements are safe, energy and resource-efficient meeting stringent environmental standards.

-Bioindustry - meaning all bio-based industries is an umbrella for industries that produce bio-based end products through various technologies that aim to improve resource efficiency and can draw full value from biomass and all its side streams.
+Bioindustry - meaning all bio-based industries is an umbrella for industries that produce bio-based end products through various technologies that can draw full value from biomass and all its side streams.

 Biotechnology utilises biological systems, living organisms, or parts of this to develop or create various products.

 Bioeconomy refers to an economy that relies on renewable natural resources to produce food, energy, products and services.